Migraine is defined as a type of primary headache disorder categorized by recurrent headaches, ranging from moderate to severe.

 - Missed meals

-People who suffer from migraines find that the headaches may be lessened with preventative medications and positive lifestyle changes.
-Controlling your exposure to migraine triggers can help with managing and avoiding the occurrence of migraines.
-Those with a diagnosis of migraine need to be proactive of how their way of life may impact the frequency and severity of their headaches.
+People with a diagnosis of migraine need to be proactive about how their way of life may impact the frequency and severity of their headaches.

-You will always have to face the risk of a migraine attack if you are susceptible to migraine headaches, but safe medication and avoiding triggers are often effective in preventing headache attacks.
+You will always have to face the risk of a migraine attack if you are susceptible to migraine headaches, but avoiding triggers is often effective in preventing headache attacks.